coveooss/SIGIR-ecom-data-challenge/README.md

 depends on some free parameters (how strong the support for a given prediction should be, for how many consecutive ctions it should remain stable, what it means to remain stable, etc.): given these degrees of freedom we decided not to make this a ranking criterion, but still would appreciate submissions that show how models behave in this respect.

+#### Submission Process

+To submit to the Data Challenge, please first visit the Challenge web-page (TBC).
+You will be asked to sign up to receive your user id and write-only credentials to an AWS S3 bucket, necessary to upload your submission: treat the credentials with the necessary precautions (please note that the Challenge is hosted on a devoted AWS account, which will be deleted at the end of Challenge).

 ##### Challenge rules